 How much energy does a solar panel produce?

-• Residential solar panel systems generally have a capacity between 1 kW and 4 kW.
+- Residential solar panel systems generally have a capacity between 1 and 4 kW.

 Here is a rough idea to calculate the average energy generated through solar installation for home:

-1. Calculate the solar panel output per day
+- Calculate how much energy a solar panel produce per day

 Use this formula to calculate the amount of energy generated in kilowatt hours (kWh)